ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 ### So what?

-These two counterexamples demonstrate the truth of the–albeit clichéd–Django adage of keeping views 'fat' and models 'thin'.
 It didn't take long for us to realise the benefits of minimising the role of view functions and keeping business logic as close to models as possible.
 When we ran short of time, the 2023 backend design allowed us to switch from a client-side JavaScript app to a conventional server-side approach without having to make any significant changes to the application logic.
 The only new code that had to be written was the unavoidable result of switching from POST requests that read from form submissions instead of API calls.

+### Why does this matter?

+In general, there's a tendency in programming to embellish ideas for new programmers without justifying why.
+In the Django world, this is keeping views fat and models thin'.
+I didn't understand why until I saw for myself both sides of conformity to this idea.

+I opened this piece by talking about how the site for the crypt hunt may sem trivial to some.
+That's true, but it's often the simplest projects which ask the most interesting questions of developers by offering the greatest contrast in possible approaches.
+I've often been asked why I didn't just reuse code each year, but it's because I became a better engineering because of it.

+To conclude, here are three takeaways from this experience which may be useful pieces of advice for newer programmers:

+1. Actively engage in the community surrounding the technologies you use.
+Nothing beats documentation, books, and blog posts for actively learning a technology; but supplementing those with discussions on GitHub, Reddit, YouTube, and Hacker News ensure that you're actively engaged with critical thinking about the tool.

+2. Trust in programming adages–the more clichéd, the better.
+But make sure to practically understand the downsides of not adhering to these rules as well as you practice the upsides of following them.

+3. But at the end of the day, prioritise functionality over elegance.
+It's much better to ship something that works than it is to cost your clients and users by spending excessive time attempting to adherre to 'best practices'.